Shipyrd/shipyrd/README.md

         - SHIPYRD_DATABASE_URL
         - SHIPYRD_QUEUE_DATABASE_URL
         - SHIPYRD_CABLE_DATABASE_URL
-    labels:
-      traefik.http.routers.YOURKAMALSERVICE-shipyrd.rule: Host(`shipyrd.myapp.com`)

 ```

-*Make sure you update the traefik router in the configuration above to match the name of your service so that it's "#{service}-shipyrd"*

 For an overview of the information that's automatically collected with the Kamal hooks take a look at the documentation for the [shipyrd gem](https://github.com/shipyrd/shipyrd-gem).